tboy1337/dispatch-py/README.md

 ## Rationale

-You often find yourself with multiple unused internet connectionsÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â€šÂ¬Ã‚Âbe it 5G mobile hotspot or a free Wi-Fi networkÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â€šÂ¬Ã‚Âthat your system won't let you use alongside your primary one.
+You often find yourself with multiple unused internet connections—be it 5G mobile hotspot or a free Wi-Fi network—that your system won't let you use alongside your primary one.

 For instance, you might have a cabled and wireless internet access, each separately capped at a specific bandwidth.
 By combining all of these with dispatch-py and a download manager, you can achieve a higher effective bandwidth!